 Etsuko in a Pale View of Hills portrays herself as a submissive, traditional housewife.
 When in fact, she is a cruel, narcissistic sociopath who likely caused her own daughter’s suicide.

-He is utterly baffled about why one character will not speak to him.
-The reasons would be clear to anyone with any self awareness or sense.
+He is utterly baffled about why one character will not speak to him, when the reasons would be clear to anyone with any self awareness or sense.

 The Floating World